kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 ZooKeeper needs a quorum of servers in order to successfully commit mutations to data.
 For a three server ensemble, two servers must be healthy in order for writes to succeed.
-In quorum based systems, members are deployed across failure domains to ensure availability.In order to avoid an outage due to the loss of an individual machine, best practices preclude co-locating multiple instances of the application on the same machine.
+In quorum based systems, members are deployed across failure domains to ensure availability.
+In order to avoid an outage, due to the loss of an individual machine, best practices preclude co-locating multiple instances of the application on the same machine.